Apply for ZAP Funds

 ZAP funds come from a small portion of sales tax collected in Salt Lake County.
 Every 10 years since 1997, Salt Lake County residents have voted to allow one penny of every $10 of county-collected sales tax to support arts, cultural, and recreational offerings, which ZAP then disburses through an annual grant cycle.

-ZAP primarily offers three categories of grant funding to art, cultural and botanical organizations:
+ZAP primarily offers three categories of grant funding to art, cultural, and botanical organizations:

 Broadly, all organizations must meet these basic ZAP eligibility requirements:

+Grants are competitive and not guaranteed year-to-year.
 Each category may have its own additional eligibility requirements.
 These can be found on each individual funding category page.

-Disciplines Eligible for ZAP Funding
+List of Disciplines Eligible for ZAP Funding